isomerpages/pmo-nccs/media/speeches/_posts/2009-12-02-points-made-by-senior-minister-s-jayakumar-at-the-climate-change-media-interview-2-december-2009-at-10am-at-ministry-of-foreign-affairs.md

 permalink: /media/speeches/points-made-by-senior-minister-s-jayakumar-at-the-climate-change-media-interview-2-december-2009-at-10am-at-ministry-of-foreign-affairs
 ---

 ### POINTS MADE BY SENIOR MINISTER S JAYAKUMAR AT THE CLIMATE CHANGE MEDIA INTERVIEW, 2 DECEMBER 2009 AT 10AM AT MINISTRY OF FOREIGN AFFAIRS
 #### SINGAPORE'S DELEGATION TO COPENHAGEN CONFERENCE

 PM, SM/CMNS and Min (EWR) will attend the Copenhagen Conference.

 We have actively participated in the talks.
 We have taken a whole of Government approach in our preparations.
 In 2007, we set up the Inter-Ministerial Committee on Climate Change (IMCCC)to study this issue carefully.
 The IMCCC, which I chair, comprises the Ministers from 6 Ministries - MFA, MTI, MEWR, MND,MOF, and MOT.
 In addition, we set up the Inter-Ministerial Committee on Sustainable Development (IMCSD), co-chaired by MND and MEWR, in January 2008 to give sustainable development a stronger focus.
 Energy efficiency is a key thrust of the Sustainable Singapore blueprint, which was released in May this year.
+<br><br><br>

 **STATE OF PLAY AT UNFCCC NEGOTIATIONS**